google/oboe/docs/FullGuide.md

 set, but should be queried by the appropriate accessor.

 * mFramesPerBurst

-* mBufferSizeInFrames
+The following properties have unusual behavior

-mDeviceId is respected by AAudio (API level >= 28), but not OpenSLES.
+* mDeviceId is respected by AAudio (API level >= 28), but not OpenSLES.
 It can be set regardless, but *will not* throw an error if an OpenSLES stream is used.

-mAudioApi is only a property of the builder, however AudioStream::getAudioApi() can be used to query the underlying API which the stream uses.
+* mAudioApi is only a property of the builder, however AudioStream::getAudioApi() can be used to query the underlying API which the stream uses.
 The property set in the builder is not guaranteed, and in general, the API should be chosen by Oboe to allow for best performance and stability considerations.
 Since Oboe is designed to be as uniform across both APIs as possible, this property should not generally be needed, however, it may be useful in the context of several known issues with OpenSLES (see bottom).
+* mBufferSizeInFrames can only be set on an already open stream (as opposed to a builder), since it depends on run-time behavior.
+It can be set only up to the BufferCapacity, and lacks an accessor.
 Since sharing mode and buffer capacity might change (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running.
 Additionally, the underlying parameters